Christine Elliott

 Elliott was elected to represent the riding of Newmarket—Aurora in the 2018 Ontario general election.
 She is the widow of former Canadian Minister of Finance Jim Flaherty under former Conservative Prime Minister Stephen Harper (2006–2014).
 Eliott served as Ontario PC Party Deputy Leader from 2009 to 2015 under Tim Hudak.
 She was the runner-up in both the 2015 and 2018 PC party leadership races and placed third in the 2009 race.

 She was a Progressive Conservative member in the Legislative Assembly of Ontario from 2006 to 2015.
 She represented the ridings of Whitby—Ajax and Whitby—Oshawa, east of Toronto.
 Elliott was a candidate in the 2009 Progressive Conservative leadership election and came in third place behind winner Tim Hudak and runner-up Frank Klees.
 She was appointed as the party's deputy leader in 2009.
-She was a candidate for 2015 leadership election but lost to former federal MP Patrick Brown.
+She was a candidate in the 2015 Progressive Conservative leadership election but lost to former federal MP Patrick Brown.
 Following her second loss, Elliott resigned her seat in the legislature and was appointed as Ontario's first Patient Ombudsman by then-Ontario Minister of Health and Long-Term Care Eric Hoskins, serving until she stepped down to make her third bid for the Ontario PC Party leadership.
 In that contest, Elliott won the most votes and ridings but lost the contest to Doug Ford.
 She then received the nomination to run for the riding of Newmarket-Aurora and was elected on June 7, 2018, as the PC Party won the election.
 She did not stand in the 2022 Ontario general election.